A. J. Hinch: Houston Astros

-Hinch was named manager of the Houston Astros on September 29, 2014, replacing Bo Porter, who was fired on September 1, 2014.
+Hinch was named manager of the Houston Astros on September 29, 2014, replacing Bo Porter, who had been fired on September 1, 2014.
 In the 2015 season, Hinch led the Astros to an 86–76 record and a wild card berth.
-It was Houston's first playoff appearance since 2005.
-In the Wild Card Game, the Astros defeated the New York Yankees in Yankee Stadium 3–0 to advance to the American League Division Series.
-In the ALDS, Hinch's Astros took a 2–1 series lead against the Kansas City Royals.
-The Astros led the Royals 6–2 in Game 4 going into the 8th inning before the Royals came back to win 9–6.
-The Astros lost game 5 and the series.
+It was Houston's first playoff appearance since their 2005 World Series run.
+In the Wild Card Game, the Astros defeated the New York Yankees in Yankee Stadium, 3–0, to advance to the American League Division Series (ALDS).
+Hinch's Astros took a 2–1 ALDS lead over the Kansas City Royals.
+In Game 4, the Astros led the Royals, 6–2, going into the 8th inning; however, the Royals came back to win, 9–6, and the Astros went on to lose Game 5 and the series.

 In 2016, Houston began the season 7–17.
 Although their play improved during the season, the Astros finished 84–78 and did not qualify for the playoffs.